-Calcium Flakes in Swimming Pool?
+Calcium Flakes in Pool or Spa?
 Causes, Clearing, and Prevention

-By nature, Calcium white flakes are common in saltwater swimming pools.
-This is because of the high temperature and pH in electrolytic chlorine generators.
-Moreover, calcium is used in the production of chlorine introduced in the pool.
+Calcium white flakes are naturally common in saltwater swimming pools.
+This is because electrolytic chlorine generators have high temperatures and pH.
+Moreover, calcium is used to produce chlorine, which is introduced into the pool.

-White flakes or calcium buildups do not just come in saltwater pools overnight but due to the gradual accumulation of calcium scales in the chlorine generator's salt cell plates.
+White flakes or calcium buildups do not develop in saltwater pools overnight.
+They result from the gradual accumulation of calcium scales in the chlorine generator's salt cell plates.

 When you start seeing white flakes entering your pool through the inlet, it's too late because calcium buildups have already invaded your salt cell plates.